Medical Expert Witness Testimony

-Finally, character witnesses may be necessary to paint the Defendant(s) character as one of a law abiding citizen.
-For most individual Defendants, this is their first allegation of criminal wrongdoing and many are upstanding citizens with positive community interaction.
+Finally, character witnesses may be necessary to paint the character of the defendant(s) as one of a law-abiding citizen.
+For most individual defendants, this is their first allegation of criminal wrongdoing.
+Many are upstanding citizens with positive community interaction.
 Character witnesses should be considered a valuable part of your defense strategy.

 Perhaps the best and most powerful defense provided by a healthcare fraud attorney is evidence of a robust compliance plan initiated before the alleged healthcare fraud.